mixer/developer-docs/pages/01.guides/04.test-streams/02.FAQ/doc.md

 ### Can the link to access the test stream be generated before I go Live?

-No, this is unfourtunately not possible.
+No, this is unfortunately not possible.